EDCD/EDDN/docs/Contributing.md

 1. Ensure you read
-   [the general Schemas README](https://github.com/EDCD/EDDN/blob/live/schemas/README-EDDN-schemas.md) so as to be aware of general requirements that your new Schema will need to adhere to.
+   [the general Schemas README](https://github.com/EDCD/EDDN/blob/live/schemas/README-EDDN-schemas.md) to be aware of general requirements that your new Schema will need to adhere to.

    You might also find useful information in the other Schema-specific README